thermalogic/RustSEUIF97/the_acceleration_methods.md

 # The code snippets of the acceleration methods

-The following code snippets demonstrate the acceleration methods to calculate the specific internal energy in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:
+The code snippets demonstrate the acceleration methods to calculate the specific internal energy in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:

+## Key Acceleration Methods

+* Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

+* Recurrence Method for Multi-Polynomial Evaluation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
+The remaining values are derived via multiplication or division by the base.
+This approach eliminates redundant calculations and significantly improves performance.

 ## The IAPWS-IF97 Equations